American military technology during World War II: Tanks

 The M4 Sherman became the standard American military tank in World War II.
 Due to lack of development before the war leading to inexperience in tank design, the first large scale production of a medium tank was the M3 Lee, built for the US and the British, a compromise design with the main weapon mounted in the hull.
 It did have a stabilized 37mm gun in the turret, which was effective against antitank guns, able to fire, and hit, even when moving.
 By contrast, no German tanks had stabilized guns.

-The M6 series was the first of the heavy tanks used during the war.
+The M6 tank was the first of the heavy tanks used during the war.
 This particular tank series weighed approximately 50 to 80 tons.
 While there were demand for heavy tanks by some elements within the US Army, opposing views held predominated.
-Only one US heavy tank was produced during the war and it only reached Europe in the final months.
+Only the M26 heavy tank entered mass production during the war and it only reached Europe in the final months.

 As well as the US Army it was used to equip other western Allies serving alongside their own designs.
 Over 50,000 tanks were produced during the time of the war.
 Tanks like these were used during combat in mainly North Africa.